East London Tech City: Housing

-As the cluster expands, a number of developments have been/or are due to be built, such as by ASAP Member Cuckooz, who launched its latest design-led apartments in 2018, targeted towards the tech companies and offer apartments in a renovated art deco style cinema dating back to 1870, and features a new arthouse cinema on the ground floor.
-While, the Atlas Building on Old Street has full planning permission and is substantially already pre-sold on the market. and The Maker, which is situated on Nile Street close to City Road on the very edge of Tech City and designed by Avanti Architects, which is underdevelopment and will provide 175 apartments within a 28-storey tower and connected low-rise building.
+Many new developments have been built or are due to be built as the cluster expands.
+Cuckooz, an ASAP member, launched its latest design-led apartments in 2018.
+These apartments are targeted toward tech companies and are situated in a renovated art deco-style cinema dating back to 1870.
+A new arthouse cinema is also featured on the ground floor.
+The Atlas Building on Old Street already has full planning permission and is substantially pre-sold on the market.
+The Maker, located on Nile Street near City Road and designed by Avanti Architects, is currently under development.
+It will provide 175 apartments within a 28-story tower and a connected low-rise building.

 Responses

 The rapid growth of the cluster has met with some criticism.
 The Centre for London think tank said in 2012 that it felt the development had little focus and could be counter-productive.
 The think tank also raised concerns over a skills shortage, connectivity, lack of mentoring and rising costs.
 Also that year Tech City was called a "marketing gimmick" on the wrong side of London, away from Heathrow Airport, which is still over 30% more expensive than any city outside London.
 James Dyson criticised the coalition government in 2012 for spending money on the scheme to attract international companies who Dyson argued would drive up rents instead of helping start-up and hardware companies, who he felt had greater potential than software and internet companies.